Sacramento Whistleblower Lawsuit Attorney

 - Failure to deliver goods and services for which they were paid

 Whistleblower employees who reports the fraudulent activity of their company are protected from company reprisals (wrongful termination or firing, harassment, or demotion) by the Whistleblower Protection Act.

 What to do if My Employer is Committing Fraud?

 First and foremost, contact a qui tam attorney to discuss the right steps to take.
 Record any evidence of illegal activity or activity demonstrating that the company is aware of the fraudulent nature of their business practice.
 This would include emails, invoices, or other tangible evidence that shows that what you claim actually took place.
 Do not tell anyone else.
 The first person reporting a fraud is the person who will be rewarded by the government in a successful lawsuit, and to protect yourself from retaliation, it’s better that your employer does not know that you might expose their wrongdoing.

 In fact, whistleblower lawsuits are filed under seal, and every aspect of the case is held in complete confidentiality until a verdict has been reached.

-Our whistleblower protection lawyers have represented people in many different types of whistleblower lawsuits claiming fraud against the government.
+Our experienced Sacramento attorneys have represented people in many different types of whistleblower lawsuits claiming fraud against the government.
 If you have knowledge that your employer is defrauding the U.S. government, please fill out and submit the contact form on this page or call us toll-free at (866) 527-4278.
 You can call our firm for any questions you might have or for a free case evaluation.